TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: Threat model and attack design

 \subsection{Adversary and objectives}

-\Paragraph{Adversary capabilities.} We consider only the \emph{proposer} adversarial; all other parties follow the protocol.
+\Paragraph{Adversary capabilities.} In this section, we consider the case where only the \emph{proposer} is adversarial; all other parties follow the protocol.
 The adversary is \emph{white-box}: they know model commitment, input, canonical topological order, empirical error percentile thresholds, and the dispute-partition policy.
 The adversary may alter intermediate tensors during the computation but \emph{cannot} change weights or graph topology without violating Merkle commitments, nor influence committee sampling or cryptography.

 \Paragraph{Security objectives.} We evaluate: \emph{(i) Soundness}: deviations that beyond committed bounds are detected (by empirical thresholds or theoretical bounds); \emph{(ii) Non-accumulation}: admissible per-operator deviations do not compose into large task-level error; \emph{(iii) Low false positives}: honest executions rarely trigger disputes under empirical thresholds.